Responses to the COVID-19 pandemic in April 2020: 10 April

 The International Monetary Fund announces that it will loan Albania US$190.5 million to deal with the impact of the coronavirus.

 German Foreign Minister Heiko Maas criticises the US' handling of the coronavirus pandemic as "too slow" during an interview with Der Spiegel.

 In Finland, Tomi Lounema, the head of the country's National Emergency Supply Agency, resigns over the purchase of the multi-million Euro purchase of Chinese face masks that proved unsuitable for local hospital usage.

 Hungarian Prime Minister Viktor Orbán makes a speech stating that the country's "tough measures" have slowed the spread of the coronavirus but that country's "real test" still lies ahead.
 Orbán also stated that Hungary needed 8,000 ventilators and intensive care beds.

 Irish Taoiseach Leo Varadkar extends the country's stay-at-home restrictions until 5 May.

 The Italian Government bars entry to Italian ports by international rescue vessels ferrying migrants for the duration of the coronavirus pandemic.
 Italian Prime Minister Giuseppe Conte announces that the Italian government will be extending the nation's lockdown until 3 May.

 Kazakhstan extends its state of emergency until the end of April.
 The state of emergency allows the government to lock down all provinces and the capital, and to shut down many businesses.

 The Swiss–based Cyclistes Professionnels Associé (CPA) issues a statement warning against pay cut for cyclists during the coronavirus pandemic.

 The Russian Prosecutor General announces that it will be blocking access to "fake news" social media posts questioning Moscow's quarantine measures.
 Mayor of Moscow Sergei Sobyanin announces that the city will introduce a system of travel passes to monitor and regulate citizens' movements the following week.

 The Turkish Government imposes a 48-hour curfew on 31 cities including Ankara and Istanbul.

 The English football club Arsenal announces that it will be providing 30,000 free meals and sanitary products to vulnerable people and join forces with a local church to deliver 15,000 tons of emergency supplies to Islington.
-The club also pledged to donate £100,000 ($124,000) to local organisations and another £50,000 pounds to a COVID-19 Crisis Fund.
+The club also pledged to donate £100,000 ($124,000) to local organisations and another £50,000 to a COVID-19 Crisis Fund.